agrifooddatacanada/OCA_training_pathway/add_format_values.md

 ## RegEx

 The regular expression, or shortened as "RegEx", is a powerful way to search and filter strings.
 You could build a search pattern using character literals, operators, or constructs to match specific types of characters in a string.
-The OCA uses the Rust RegEx Flavour, with the full documentation could be found [here](https://docs.rs/regex/latest/regex/#syntax).
+The OCA uses the Rust RegEx Flavour, with the full documentation that could be found [here](https://docs.rs/regex/latest/regex/#syntax).

 ### Frequently used RegEx syntaxes

 #### Character Classes and Ranges

-The character classes and ranges would appear inside of square brackets (`[...]`).
+The character classes and ranges would appear inside square brackets (`[...]`).
 A character class would match a single character with the following pattern:

-- `[abc]` matches charactor `a`, `b`, or `c`.
+- `[abc]` matches character `a`, `b`, or `c`.
 - `[^abc]` matches any character that is not `a`, `b`, or `c`.
 - `[a-c]` matches any character in the range `a-c`, that is, `a`, `b`, or `c`.
 - `[a-zA-Z]` matches any character in the range of `a-z` or `A-Z`, that is, any uppercase or lowercase letter.